-The course is workbook based with a range of formative activities to be completed followed by summative assignments.
-These include reports, reflective journals, essays and observations of practice together with the development of a teaching practice portfolio.
+The course is workbook based with a range of formative activities to be completed followed by summative assignments, observations of practice together with the development of a teaching practice portfolio.

 Upon successful completion you will be able to progress on to higher level teacher training qualifications, including the Level 5 Diploma in Education and Training.

 Please note; teaching education qualifications have recently been deregulated and as a result are no longer mandatory for teaching posts.
 However, these qualifications are still relevant and will enhance your CV and may be required by employers.

 Fees quoted apply to courses starting in the academic year 2021/22 (August 2021 – July 2022).
 There may be a slight increase in fees for courses starting 2022/23.

 If you are aged 16-18, due to Government funding, tuition fees may not be applicable for your course.
 (Please note: this does not apply to Foundation Degrees or Access to Higher Education courses, and other courses not eligible for public funding.)